Logo

 On 8 February 2021, David Flitcroft was appointed as director of football at Port Vale.

-David Flitcroft initially applied for the vacant managerial role until club chair Carol Shanahan decided to instead appoint him to manage the club's football operations and to link the board of directors with the first-team.
+David Flitcroft initially applied for the vacant managerial role until club chair Carol Shanahan decided to appoint him instead to manage the club's football operations and to link the board of directors with the first-team.

 David Flitcroft told the press that his targets would be to appoint a manager, improve player recruitment and to ensure the playing squad suffered less injuries.